I own hundreds of acres in section township 10 n r58w s 33, 32 and 5 that I know of

 303-861-7521

-Elizabeth: I'm repeating myself.
+Elizabeth: I’m repeating myself.
 Get an attorney you are comfortable with.
-Attorney can talk to Nobel and Whiting…..and can do the probate work.
+Attorney can talk to Nobel and Whiting and can do the probate work.
 Probate will need to be completed.
 Do it the right way.

 Elizabeth, Steve is correct.
-The value of the property probably was small when your Grandmother passed but since there has been new wells drilled the value is significant.
+The value of the property probably was small when your Grandmother passed but since there have been new wells drilled the value is significant.
 From my experience the oil company will not release your suspended funds unless you get the probate work done.
 The court will want the interest appraised.
 I can give you the name of a great oil and gas consulting engineer if you want.
-We're not trying to interfere or be contrary just give you help.
+We’re not trying to interfere or be contrary just give you help.
 You do need an oil and gas attorney to file the probate for you.

 Michelle

 I got a recommended name of an attorney on the forum.
 But I need to know what I own.
 Probate does not need to be done, just a document showing inheritance.
 But I need to know what I own first.
-Like I mentioned before, I am supporting a disabled vet and his family so I am thinking the cheapest way for me to find out is to travel from Texas to Colorado my self and go to the weld county clerks office.
-I cannot just sit here and wait on offers letting me know I own more tracts and maybe there is land... who knows.
+Like I mentioned before, I am supporting a disabled vet and his family so I am thinking the cheapest way for me to find out is to travel from Texas to Colorado myself and go to the Weld County clerk’s office.
+I cannot just sit here and wait on offers letting me know I own more tracts and maybe there is land… who knows.
 And I live hand to mouth already.
-40 wells that I know of right now! and an offer to buy in township 5.
-I only knew about township 32 and 33.
-The weld county website wont tell me what I own.
+40 wells that I know of right now! and an offer to buy in Township 5.
+I only knew about Township 32 and 33.
+The Weld County website won’t tell me what I own.
 It only calls the operators owners.

 Typically Noble Energy does require the title to be updated before they will put wells in pay status.
-IN most instances in Colorado, we find that probates must be filed.
-Our laws in Colorado are much different on title standards compared to Texas where probates aren't always required as I understand.
+In most instances in Colorado, we find that probates must be filed.
+Our laws in Colorado are much different on title standards compared to Texas where probates aren’t always required as I understand.
 Additionally, it is important to verify any Division Orders to make sure that they are accurate on the figures listed as the decimal interest dictates payments.
-You should also consider discussing with your accountant the potential income tax and tax related issues before you release funds from suspense.
+You should also consider discussing with your accountant the potential income tax and tax-related issues before you release funds from suspense.
 Estimates can be made on royalty payment to assist on that planning.

 This information is for general informational purposes only.
 You should consult with an attorney for any legal advice.